forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 ## Overview
 Want your own code to appear in source files when you create a metadata object such as an Apex class?
 You can now use custom templates to do just that.

 Templates are essentially folders with files that contain your custom code.
 This [git repo](https://github.com/forcedotcom/salesforcedx-templates/tree/main/src/templates) contains a collection of official Salesforce templates for metadata components.
-Simply clone this repo, keeping the same folder structure, then update relevant template files with your code.
-Remove the files that you don’t wish to override.
+Simply clone this repo, delete all folders except the folder that contains the template you want to update.
+Make updates to template files directly in the repo.

+You can also choose to only pull specific files that you wish to override to your local project, make your updates and then push your changes back to your cloned repo.

 **Note:** Only updates made to the files listed here show up in source files in VS Code.
 There’s no such restriction when you use the CLI to specify templates for metadata objects.